rlucas585/Rtutorials/Chapter 1/README.md

 With all the information above, you should be able to:

 * Install, and run the R console.
-* Run basic functions, understand how to pass arguments to a function, and the meaning of a *default value* for an argument.
+* Run basic functions, understand how to pass arguments to a function, and know the meaning of a *default value* for an argument.
 * Perform basic math operations in the console.
 * Declare variables, and perform operations on the variables.
 * Understand the typing of variables, and how they can be affected by operations.

 With all of this, R can function effectively as a calculator, but not do much more than that.
 In the next chapter, we'll cover the most basic